tkglaser/tkglaser.github.io/marketing-strategy.md

 ### What NOT to do
 - No more tech blogging
   - It's irrelevant to the entrepreneurial target audience
-  - It only becomes relevant again when I move into training people which is phase 2
+  - It only becomes relevant if I ever move into training people again
 - No random stuff that I find interesting
   - All postings on social media must be relevant to the target audience